Poland’s judicial policy threatens payments from EU budget

 The 27-member EU is highly critical of the changes that Poland’s government has introduced into the country’s judiciary as it tried to take control of the courts.
 Brussels has already frozen payment of much-needed billions of euros from its pandemic recovery fund for Poland.
 Freezing the cohesion funds, which refund infrastructure investments, would only add to Poland’s difficult situation.

-Yourova suggested there could be “some bigger political lack of will” in Warsaw, but that she hoped that “the Polish situation will progress well.”
+Jourova suggested there could be “some bigger political lack of will” in Warsaw, but that she hoped that “the Polish situation will progress well.”

 In Poland, opposition figures warn that it would be disastrous for the country if also the cohesion funds were withheld.